miciav/proxmox-stack-deployer/readme.md

 ## ✨ Key Features

 - **Scalable Multi-VM Deployment**: Efficiently create and configure an arbitrary number of VMs.
-- **Role-Based VM Configuration**: Distinguish between VMs for different purposes (K3s vs Docker) using role-based deployment.
+- **Role-Based VM Configuration**: Distinguish between VMs for different purposes (K3s, Docker, OpenFaaS) using role-based deployment.
 - **Staggered Creation**: VMs are created in parallel but with a configurable delay to optimize Proxmox host resource usage.
 - **Sequential Initialization**: VM waiting and configuration scripts are executed sequentially to ensure stability and predictability.
 - **Automatic NAT Configuration**: Dynamically configures NAT rules (for SSH, K3s API, and Docker) on the Proxmox host.
 - **K3s Provisioning**: Includes automatic installation of K3s (lightweight Kubernetes) on designated VMs.
 - **Docker Provisioning**: Includes automatic installation of Docker on designated VMs.
+- **OpenFaaS Deployment**: Automatical installation and configuration of OpenFaaS on K3s nodes using Helm.
 - **SSH Key Management**: Setup and management of SSH keys for secure access to VMs.
 - **Detailed Output**: Generates inventory files and connection summaries to facilitate VM access and management.
 - **OpenTofu Workspace Support**: Allows managing different deployment environments (e.g., `dev`, `prod`).